Rebuild the Mailbox & Reindex Messages to Fix Common Problems in Mail App for Mac OS X

 An important note: this may cause significant bandwidth use for mailboxes configured with IMAP or Exchange, because the locally stored messages are removed and then redownloaded from the remote mail server.
 That can make this task unsuitable for users who are connected to the internet using a data capped connection, like a smartphone with hotspot.

-Repair & Reindex All Messages in Mail app
+Repair & Reindex All Messages in Mail app on Mac

 You may encounter an alert from Mail app telling you that the mailbox must be repaired, but you can also do this manually.
 This is particularly helpful if the search functions of the Mail app have become unreliable.